 The same goes for leaderboards and achievements.

+And those are great for automation.
 They allow you to manage your data in iTunes Connect in bulk.

 You can get out of the copy/paste business.